Diana Penty: Modelling career (2005–2011)

-Film debut and breakthrough (2012–2018)
+Breakthrough, hiatus and critical acclaim (2012–2018)

 Penty was originally slated to make her Bollywood debut in 2011 with Imtiaz Ali's Rockstar opposite Ranbir Kapoor, although she rejected the film due to her modelling commitments at the time and was subsequently replaced by Nargis Fakhri.
 She later signed up for Homi Adajania's Cocktail instead; at Ali's suggestion.
 Cast alongside Saif Ali Khan and Deepika Padukone, the film received mixed to positive reviews.
 Penty's portrayal of Meera, a simple Indian girl with traditional values was well received by critics.
-Taran Adarsh of Bollywood Hungama commented that "Diana, who makes her acting debut, gets to portray a rather difficult character for her debut film.
+Taran Adarsh commented that "Diana, who makes her acting debut, gets to portray a rather difficult character for her debut film.
 There's a very disarming kind of innocence that she brings to the role and she impresses a great deal."
 Raja Sen agreed, mentioning that she is "refreshingly natural".
 Anupama Chopra added that "Diana is saddled with the most colourless character but [...] infuses her role with a quiet poise and holds her own."
-Her performance earned her nominations for best debut and best supporting actress at numerous Indian award ceremonies, including International Indian Film Academy Award for Best Supporting Actress.
-Cocktail emerged as a box office hit.
+Her performance earned her nominations at numerous award ceremonies, including Filmfare Award for Best Female Debut and IIFA Award for Best Supporting Actress.
+Cocktail emerged a commercial success at the box office.